Social Listening: What It Is & How to Use It in 2025

 Social listening for B2B sales

 Prospecting and selling may be particularly tough for B2B sales reps who work with a very unique product in a particular niche.
-Yet, social listening makes it a breeze.
+Yet, social media listening makes it a breeze.

 For example: